wotakumoe/wotaku/faq.md

 ![](/ss/nyaared.png)
 :::

-:::details What is PT, IRC & Usenet? {open}
+:::details What is PT, IRC & Usenet?
 ### PT / Private Tracker
 Torrent trackers that don't allow you to freely make an account, but require you to get an invitation from an existing member or pass an interview.
 Some PTs also have specific periods where they allow for open signups.